Let’s Go to The Ex: A 2026 CNE Toronto Guide

 There’s always something happening at the Ex and every year brings new and interesting performances.
 Over the years I have seen magic demonstrations, skating performances, and drone displays, to name just a few.

-Of course, SuperDogs are a fan favourite and a must-see if you’ve got kids.
 The CNE Bandshell is also a summer tradition featuring mostly Canadian music artists in an outdoor concert venue.
-We have seen some awesome performances here in this live, intimate setting.
+This has to be one of the best deals of the summer!
+We have seen some awesome performances here in this live, intimate setting – and it’s all included with your admission ticket.

 9. CNE Air Show